keeganpaleshi/RMTest/README.md

 The `time_fit` routine still fits only Po‑214 and Po‑218.
 When `window_Po210` is provided the Po‑210 events are extracted and a time‑series histogram is produced without a decay fit.
+The `hl_Po210` value controls only the model curve drawn in this plot.

 The time‐series model multiplies the decay rate by the detection efficiency internally.
 Therefore the fitted `E_Po214` and `E_Po218` values correspond to